| WHY

 this study it became possible to give a mathematical identity

-average breeder to benefit, it had to be simplified.
+practical for the average breeder to benefit, it had to

 In the